dopos/dcape-app-powerdns/README.md

 * Fork this repo
 * Setup deploy hooks
-* Load config to scape
+* Save config to dcape
 * Run hook (powerdns will be installed and started on all hook hosts)
 * Fork [dopos/dcape-dns-config](https://github/com/dopos/dcape-dns-config) and cook your zones